asyncapi/generator/README.md

 ## Using from the command-line interface (CLI)

 ### CLI installation
-Learn to install the asyncAPI CLI from the [installation guide](installation-guide.md).
+Learn to install the AsyncAPI CLI from the [installation guide](installation-guide.md).

 ### CLI usage